Multimodal LLM With Hierarchical Mixture-of-Experts for VQA on 3D Brain MRI: Additional information regarding dataset

 \paragraph{Component solidity} A convex hull (scipy `ConvexHull`) provides volume $V^\mathrm{hull}_i$;

 \paragraph{Metric aggregation}

 \paragraph{Shape} Convert the continuous metrics to one of five categories:

-The thresholds were set empirically on a development set of annotated masks and match clinicians’ qualitative intuition of near-spherical, mildly flattened, and strongly stretched geometries.
+The thresholds were set empirically on 10 annotated mpMRIs from BraTS-GLI for validation set and match radiologists’ qualitative intuition of near-spherical, mildly flattened, and strongly stretched geometries.
 All computations are implemented in Python using scipy, scikit-image, numpy, and ndimage as shown in the listing above.

 \paragraph{Question augmentation details} We use ChatGPT to generate question augmentations of our multitask dataset.
-For generating question augmentations for the standard multi-task prompts, we first provide this prompt ``Please produce hundred alternative wordings that a clinician may use for the following question and answer.
+For generating question augmentations for the standard multi-task prompts, we first provide this prompt ``Please produce hundred alternative wordings that a radiologist may use for the following question and answer.
 Please include everything surrounded by curly braces \{\} as they are because they are placeholders.
 Please generate the reworded question starting with ``Q:'' and reworded answer starting with ``A:'' and separate each generated question-answer pair with a newline.
 Please do not produce any additional text.'' and append this to each of the multitask prompts below.
 We produce 40 repetitions with a temperature of $1.0$, top p of $1$, and model ``gpt-4o-mini-2024-07-18''.